deviant-emma/Miva-Script-Snippets-for-Aptana/README.md

  	Prerequisites : Have your own GitHub account

- 	a) File - Import - Git Repository as a new project
+ 	1. File - Import - Git Repository as a new project
- 	b) Add your GIT account informations
+ 	2. Add your GIT account informations
- 	c) Use the following uri: https://github.com/deviant-emma/Miva-Script-Snippets-for-Aptana.git
+ 	3. Use the following uri: https://github.com/deviant-emma/Miva-Script-Snippets-for-Aptana.git

 More info about creating snippets : https://wiki.appcelerator.org/display/guides2/Creating+a+new+snippet